 Third person: The third perspective is one where you view a situation from a third party helicopter view and only observe.
 This allows you to consider your own behavior or opinion whilst also seeing the other person’s reactions.
 It may be valuable asking yourself the question: “What can I learn from this” in this perspective.

-Finding new ways of doing things is often like using the
+Finding new ways of doing things is often like using the ingredients you have, and just mixing it up |

 People fight against the idea of how a certain group of people might be or not be, they fight against the labels that have been anchored in their frame of mind as wrong, against the beliefs that through their experience cannot be associated with and against the values they believe to be against who they are.
 However, people do not fight against someone for simply being human, not against an individual made up of parts of the truth and not against those that make them feel valued.
 Proactively entering different perceptual positions may seem obvious and simple, but the power of recognizing the human dignity and identity of someone else has far reaching possibilities.
 Not only between people, but even between countries.